sane/sane/index.md

 layout: index
 ---

-# SANE Stack

-**NOTE: This is still under heavy development, a lot of features are still being added, but it should already be functional.**
+**NOTE: SANE Stack is still under heavy development, a lot of features are still being added.
+Having said that it is already functional and can be tried out.**

 ##Get Started